 Search Engine Optimization Myths in 2018 (Part 4)

-If you have been following along this series from the start, you have made it to the end.
+If you have been following this series from the start, you have made it to the end.
 My baby has finally grown up.
-If this is the first part you’re seeing here are Part 1, Part 2, & Part 3.
-In this final part of SEO myths in 2018, we will going over why your website needs to be mobile optimized, who should do SEO in your organization, and more.
+If this is the first part you’re seeing here is Part 1, Part 2, & Part 3.
+In this final part of SEO myths in 2018, we will go over why your website needs to be mobile optimized, who should do SEO in your organization, and more.
 So without further delay, here are SEO myths in 2018.

 SEO Myth #17: Websites don’t need mobile optimization

 Mobile optimization is a necessity in today’s SEO environment.
 Websites used to only be viewed on a desktop or laptop until the late 2000s when tablets and smartphones became a staple.
 In April of 2015, Google released its mobile-friendly update.
 The algorithm update, SearchEngineLand.com called “Mobilegeddon“, rewards mobile-friendly websites and penalizes those that aren’t fully mobile optimized.
 This meant if your site wasn’t optimized for mobile devices, your rankings will be immediately impacted.
 It was a huge update that affected the majority of websites.
 If you are wondering if your website is mobile-friendly use Google’s Mobile-Friendly Test.
 Conclusively, the best answer to fix mobile optimization is responsive web design.
 Responsive web design is when a website can change based on the size of the screen it is being viewed on.
 If your website needs an update to be mobile-friendly, check out our web design page.

 SEO Myth #18: SEO is something IT should handle